 To elaborate on these features:

-Every feature on this tool can be opened and operated with one hand.
+Every feature on the Leatherman FREE P4 tool can be opened and operated with one hand.
 This enables you to keep the other hand free for situations that require multi-tasking or a free hand.

 It also means that if you only have the use of one hand that the tool should be easier to use than alternative multi-tools available.